mihaiplotean/reflective-excel/src/main/java/com/mihai/reader/README.md

 </tbody>
 </table>

-The grouped columns need to be grouped into a new java object and annotated with `@ExcelCellGroup`, as follows:
+In this case, the grouped columns need to be grouped into a new java object and annotated with `@ExcelCellGroup`, as follows:

 ```java
 class EmployeeRow {